giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot-own-data.md

 Also, I rarely found that some questions do not return the correct result if they are asked after multiple other questions.
 The reason is that the history of messages also feeds into the LLM and the LangChain agent, creating noise to the latter.
 If the same question is asked in the beginning of teh chat, the correct result is returned, due to the limited history and noise.

-A solution to the these problems is to keep only the last 3 user queries and their responses in the chat history that feeds into the chat API.
+A solution to the these problems is to keep only the last N, where N is 2 or 3, user queries and their responses in the chat history that feeds into the chat API, see the `Memory window` parameter.

 # Conclusion